mcontoor/auction_website/assess02b-focus-phase/Readme.md

 Congratulations!
 You've received an interview call from FooBar - the world's leading software company.
 They went through your GitHub, LinkedIn and personal website and were impressed.

 As a part of their interview process, they would like you to submit an assignment followed by an interview.
 You have been given 6 hours to solve the assignment.
-Interviews will be held post from 5 pm onwards.
+Interviews will be held post submissions.

 Here are some guidelines for the assessment:
 - Write clear and concise code